-Grades: 10-12 Duration: Semester Course Prerequisite: None Location: CHS Turduine biotorical conversions of armed as
+Grades: 10-12 Duration: Semester (

+Prerequisite: None Location: CHS

 Studying historical occurrences of armed conflict provides perspective for shaping responses to the complex and often contentious peace and security issues regarding current conflicts.
 This is essential background information for conflict management, resolution, prevention and peace building.
 With conflict as the focus, this course examines Hollywood feature films and historical dramas as historical evidence.
 Students view movies on various conflicts, participate in seminar discussions, and write essays comparing the film evidence to information in more traditional sources.